 FERPA protects the privacy of students’ education records.
 FERPA does not prohibit or in any way restrict a College employee from sharing what they personally observe.
 In other words, a College employee would not violate FERPA by advising the BIT of what he or she saw or hears when directly interacting with a student, when observing a student interact with others, or when otherwise observing a student’s behavior or demeanor.

 In addition, if a College of DuPage faculty or staff member notices disturbing content in a student’s writing or artwork, the faculty member should refer this to the BIT.
 Although the student’s writing or art work would likely be an education record protected by FERPA, FERPA authorizes school officials (such as faculty) to disclose education records, without student’s consent, to other school officials who have a legitimate educational interest in those records.
 Since the BIT is responsible for identifying, responding to, and supporting at-risk College of DuPage students while simultaneously attending to the needs of the College of DuPage community, the members of the BIT would have a legitimate educational interest in examining the student’s writing or artwork.

 Protecting student privacy is a high priority of the BIT.
-Record and proceedings of the BIT are kept confidential and shared only on a “need to know” basis in a manner that is consistent with College policy and the College’s obligations under applicable laws, including FERPA.
+Record and proceedings of the BIT are kept private and shared only on a “need to know” basis in a manner that is consistent with College policy and the College’s obligations under applicable laws, including FERPA.

 Behavioral Intervention Team

 24-hour DuPage County Crisis Line: (630) 627-1700